Prix CIRCOM Regional 2025 Entry Pack

 The judges will take into account not just the news content but the efforts made to distribute as widely as possible and to involve the audience in the daily news agenda.
 Judges will take into account how the story was re-modelled for a variety of uses, including interactivity with the audience in social media.
 For instance, judges would like to know where and how the content was first published – whether on a TV screen or for social media or other means of mobile consumption.

-Judges will also take into account evidence on how the story came to light to demonstrate a “bottom up” rather than “top down” approach to news gathering.
-A further video of not more than 5 minutes can be provided, if wished, to explain the story source.
+Judges will also take into account evidence on how the story came to light to demonstrate a "bottom up" rather than “top down” approach to news gathering.

 Two entries permitted per regional station from two different VJs.